Have you been left out of a will?

 Losing a loved one is a very emotional time and being excluded or inadequately provided for in their Will can add significantly to this grief.
 Unfortunately, where a Will is legally valid your only recourse may be to contest the Will under the Family Provision legislation on the basis that you have not been adequately provided for.

 If you have found yourself in this situation we have set out the steps involved and the process that you might expect when making a Family Provision claim.

 What does the Court consider when making a claim?

 How will my claim be resolved?
 Do I have to go to Court?

 How can Elringtons Lawyers assist you?

-If you would like more information in relation to Family Provision claims you are welcome to contact our office and speak with one of our experienced Solicitors in our Estates team who will be able to assist you.
+If you would like more information in relation to Family Provision claims you are welcome to contact us in either our Canberra or Queanbeyan office to make an appointment or to speak with one of our experienced Solicitors in our Estates team who will be able to assist you.